Editorial Policy and Publication Ethics

 The final decision of manuscript acceptance is solely made by the chief editor, who has the discretion to reject the manuscripts or return them to the authors for revision.

 Alternatively, the chief editor accepts them after carefully considering the reviewer's comments and recommendations of other editors based on the credibility of the scientific findings and the statistical data provided.
 Periodically, the chief editor can present his editorial and full-length articles for publication.
-In this case, internal and external reviews must be conducted by other editors, members of the editorial board, or external experts who do not have a conflict of int
+In this case, internal and external reviews must be conducted by other editors, members of the editorial board, or external experts who do not have a conflict of interest.

 Responsibilities of the Editorial Board